 The Parliament has amendment powers.
 They can change the Constitution of India by following the established procedure.

 The Parliament and its legislatures participate in the elections of the President and the Vice President.

-They also have the power to remove the President and the Vice President by passing the resolution.
+They also have the power to remove the President and the Vice President bypassing the resolution.

-Not only this, at the centre level the Parliament is the only authority with respect to the finances of the country.
+Not only this, at the center level the Parliament is the only authority with respect to the finances of the country.
 Not even a single rupee can be spent by the executive without the approval of the Parliament.

 The emergency is also implemented in the country with the approval of the Parliament.

 The Parliament of India is situated in the capital city of the country and it was designed by the British architect Sir E. Lutyens and Sir Herbert Baker in 1912-13 but the construction started in 1921 and was Completed in 1927.

 History of the Parliament